marcomacchia99/TIAGo_Object_Grasping/README.md

 Then, the approach used was the more general that we could to better obtain as a final result, a robot which can adjust its position depending on the object coordinates in the space (however the object must remain in the range of the robot camera).

-Another thing to face up with was that the Objectron tool from Mediapipe returns the frames and coordinates of the robot camera frame, more in specific the /xtion/rgb topic, so we had to dedicate a whole node to extract the relative pose of the object with respect to the camera and with the correct transformations, thanks to tf package functions, have the pose of the object with respect to the base frame (base_footprint) of the robot.
+Another thing to face up with was that the Objectron tool from Mediapipe returns the frames and coordinates of the robot camera frame, more in specific the xtion_rgb_frame, so we had to dedicate a whole node to extract the relative pose of the object with respect to the camera and with the correct transformations, thanks to tf package functions, have the pose of the object with respect to the base frame (base_footprint) of the robot.

 To achieve the final change of coordinates it was necessary to pass through the quaternions as regards the orientation of the object, and then multiply them thanks to the appropriate function `quaternion_multiply` with the corresponding component of each coordinate.

 Object Recognition
 ------

-It was decided to implement a single node that provided the recognition of the object as soon as it was displayed within the visual range of the camera of the Tiago robot.
+It was decided to implement a single node that provided the recognition of an object as soon as it was displayed within the visual range of the camera of the Tiago robot.
 In order to achieve it, firstly we imported the needed libraries for our aim, such as `ros_numpy`, `mediapipe`, `sensor_msgs` to import from the robot sensors the image seen from the camera and from `geometry_msgs` the object Pose, useful to extrapolate the position with `Point` and the orientation in quaternions.

 To obtain in the right way the rotation matrix we just pass through the __scipy__ open source library that could extract and import the orientation of the object with respect to the robot camera frame.